 - Remember to take all rubbish off the beach with you including dogs poo and dispose of in the local bins provided in the beach car park or take it home with you.

-- When back home, it’s generally best to give your dog a good clean or even rinse to remove all salt and sand that accumulates especially long-haired breeds.
+- When back home, it’s advisable to bath your dog removing all the salt and sand that will now be in their coat.

 - If you’re away on a staycation or weekend break, ensure you have your insurance details with you as you never know when you may need them particularly in any pet emergency requiring local vet services.
+Carry a 24/7 online vet emergency number with you.
 Some savvy owners always carry a recent picture of their pet too.

 - In most coastal areas vets are accessible by car being just 5-10 miles away, however remote, off-road regions can be up to 50 miles.

-Never leave your dog unattended in your car.
+avoid pet theft – Never leave your dog unattended in your car

 \\\ Promoted Content